Hearing aid apps: What is available on the app store?

 Are there hearing aid apps for Apple?

-Need iOS hearing aid apps?
+Need iPhone hearing aid apps?
 Different devices might require you to download different apps.
 Some Android apps have a lot of compatible hearing aid apps, with added Bluetooth connectivity.
 Apple users can check out the following apps on the App Store, Hear Boost, hearingOS, Petraplex or Decibel X.

 People love the NANO brand - see why: